Why Is It So Embarrassing To Fall Over In Public? A Very Serious Investigation

 Channelling my inner Jane Fonda, I recently decided to partake in some mid-commute step aerobics and walk up an escalator for once – a rare outing for my quads.
-It was that really long escalator up from the Jubilee Line at London Bridge station.
 Pleased with myself, I set off on the left, at pace.
 Just a few steps in, I missed one, falling upwards and nearly KO-ing the person next to me with my laptop bag.
 I grazed both shins on those grooved elevator steps, blood blossoming through my newly laddered tights.
 For a hot minute, I was lying down, riding the elevator like a bodyboard before an octopus of arms came towards me to help me up, courtesy of kind commuters – which of course made me feel even more bashful.
 Looking around, I realised the hundred or so people on the escalator opposite had their faces trained towards my awkwardly sprawled body.
-I could feel the sniggers beneath the masks.
+I could feel the snickers beneath the masks.
 My cheeks got even hotter under my own as the very specific kind of embarrassment that comes from falling in public spread through me, like my already deepening scarlet shin bruises.

 Advertisement